-Flavorful cabbage casserole has all the flavors of stuffed cabbage, but requires much less work.
+Tasty cabbage casserole has all the flavors of stuffed cabbage but requires much less work.
 Leftovers are delicious, warmed up or at room temperature.

-Whenever I make this tasty cabbage casserole, I think about my grandma.
+Whenever I make this tasty and healthy cabbage casserole, I think about grandma.

-My grandma Chava (Eve in Hebrew) used to make amazing stuffed cabbage leaves.
+My grandma Chava (Eve) used to make amazing stuffed cabbage leaves.
 The cabbage leaves were stuffed with a mixture of beef and rice, then cooked lovingly in tomato sauce.
 Grandma’s stuffed cabbage leaves were delicate, flavorful, and laborious.

 Grandma’s entire life revolved around cooking for us, her kids and grandkids, and feeding us.
 She made complex recipes and basically slaved over the stove the entire day.
 She didn’t mind.
 That was what she did, and our pleasure when eating her food was her reward.